rgaidot/faux/README.md

 **defining faux routes and controller methods**

 As we noted above, Faux provides a utility, not an abstraction.
-You can write any method you want for `magic_controller`.
-But let's define a simple method:
+You can write any methods you want for `magic_controller`, Faux simply provides a short-hand for the most common methods you'd write when constructing a route-centric application.

+Let's see how it works.
+We'll define the simplest possible method:

     magic_controller
       .display('home');